-We hereby consent to the inclusion in the Prospectus constituting a part of this Form S-1 Registration Statement of our report dated April 15, 2025, which includes an explanatory paragraph regarding Adaptin Bio Operating Corporation's ability to continue as a going concern, relating to the financial statements of Adaptin Bio Operating Corporation as of and for the fiscal years ended December 31, 2024 and 2023.
+We hereby consent to the inclusion in the Prospectus constituting a part of this Amendment No. 2 to the Registration Statement on Form S-1 of our report dated April 15, 2025, which includes an explanatory paragraph regarding Adaptin Bio Operating Corporation's ability to continue as a going concern, relating to the financial statements of Adaptin Bio Operating Corporation as of and for the fiscal years ended December 31, 2024 and 2023.